 - They are typically only 100-150 feet in length, and relatively inexpensive to construct.
 Comments from motorists and cyclists were very favorable; motorists do not have to cross the centerline into the wrong lane to pass a cyclist, and cyclists do not need to pull off the road onto the dirt and gravel in order to allow a driver to pass.

-- Following review of these positive experiences, 10 additional Bike Turnouts were installed in February, 2018.
+- Following a review of these positive experiences, 10 additional Bike Turnouts were installed in February 2018.
 These required only painting.
-Anecdotes and surveys from drivers and cyclists alike, and video images taken at these turnouts all support the increase in enjoyment and safety already experienced by many with the advent of the Bike Turnouts.
+Anecdotes and surveys from drivers and cyclists alike, and video images were taken at these turnouts all support the increase in enjoyment and safety already experienced by many with the advent of the Bike Turnouts.